-${\bf 656.588}$ [Amended by 1957 c.558 §1; 1965 c.285 §42a; renumbered 656.386]
+$\pmb{656.588}$ [Amended by 1957 c.558 \$1; 1965 c.285 \$42a; renumbered 656.386]

-${\bf 656.590}$ [Amended by 1965 c.285 ${}^{\rm S}42{\rm b};$ renumbered 656.388]
+$\mathbf{656.590}$ [Amended by 1965 c.285 §42b; renumbered 656.388]

-656.591 Election not to bring action operates as assignment of cause of action.
-(1) An election made pursuant to ORS 656.578 not to proceed against the employer or third person operates as an assignment to the paying agency of the cause of action, if any, of the worker, the beneficiaries or legal representative of the deceased worker, against the employer or third person, and the paying agency may bring action against such employer or third person in the name of the injured worker or other beneficiaries.
+656.591 Election not to bring action operates as assignment of cause of action; repayments to department by paying agency.
+(1) An election made pursuant to ORS 656.578 not to proceed against an employer or third person operates as an assignment to the paying agency of the cause of action, if any, of a worker or the beneficiaries or legal representative of a deceased worker against the employer or third person, and the paying agency may bring action against the employer or third person in the name of the worker or other beneficiaries.

-(2) Any sum recovered by the paying agency in excess of the expenses incurred in making such recovery and the amount expended by the paying agency for compensation, first aid or other medical, surgical or hospital service, together with the present worth of the monthly payments of compensation to which such worker or other beneficiaries may be entitled under this chapter, shall be paid such worker or other beneficiaries.
-[Formerly 656.320]
+(2) Any sum the paying agency recovers in excess of the expenses the paying agency incurred in making the recovery and the amount the paying agency expended for compensation, first aid or other medical, surgical or hospital service, together with the present value of the monthly payments of compensation to which the worker or other beneficiaries may be entitled under this chapter, must be paid to the worker or other beneficiaries.